jbrown544/interlingual-topic-modeling/README.md

 ## Steps to Analysis

+Here are the overall steps applied in processing each language for high level context:

 1. Language-Neutral Processing Pipeline and EDA
 1. Coherence Evaluation
 1. Translation Integration
 1. Model Visualization and Analysis

+Each step will is elaborated below.

 ### 1. Language-Neutral Processing Pipeline and EDA